serokell/deploy-rs/README.md

 In you want to deploy multiple flakes or a subset of profiles with one invocation, instead of calling `deploy <flake>` you can issue `deploy --targets <flake> [<flake> ...]` where `<flake>` is supposed to take the same format as discussed before.

-Running in this mode, if any of the deploys fails, the deploy will be aborted and all successful deploys rolled back. `--rollback-succeeded false` can be used to override this behavior, otherwise the `auto-rollback` argument takes precedent.
+Running in this mode, if any of the deploys fails, the deploy will be aborted and all successful deploys rolled back. `--rollback-succeeded false` can be used to override this behavior, otherwise the `no-auto-rollback` argument takes precedent.

 If you require a signing key to push closures to your server, specify the path to it in the `LOCAL_KEY` environment variable.